wichaisw/ref_design-patterns/README.md

 - Object identity cannot be used with decorators.
     - A decorator acts as a transparent enclosure, but a decorated component is not identical to the component itself.
 - Too many small decorator objects might cost performance problem.

+## <a name="#behavioral"></a>Behavioral Patterns
+### <a name="#template-method"></a>Template Method
+##### Keys
+- Defining a skeleton.
+- Deferring some implementation steps to subclasses.
+- Generalization + Inheritance.

+##### When
+- Have two classes (or more) with similar functionalities.
+    - Can generalize two classes into a new superclass.
+    - it's simple and can be used most of the time.

+##### Implementation
+- Template Class
+    - Must be an abstract class.
+    - Has a template method that has several steps, could be final (i.e. driveToDestination).
+    - The steps which will be defined by the subclasses (i.e. accelerate, steer, and brake of SelfDrivingVehicle template) are defined abstractly.
+    - If some steps are common to all the subclasses, it can be defined as a private method in the abstract superclass.
+    - It's important for template methods to specify which operations are hooks (may be overridden) and which are abstract operations (must be overridden).
+    - A hook operation (in abstract base class) often does nothing by default.

+##### Benefits
+- Provide hooks.
+- Avoid code duplication.